-When we have too many things on our plate in work and life, we can feel overstretched and overwhelmed, causing physical and mental fatigue.
+When we have too many things on our plate in work and life, we can feel tired, overstretched and overwhelmed, causing physical and mental fatigue.

 If you have committed to things you really don’t want to do, this causes irritability and low emotional engagement.